-We will not start to reduce the family element of Child Tax Credit (including, where relevant, the baby addition) until your annual income is over $\pm 50,000$ and entitlement to tax credits over and above the family element has been withdrawn.
-We will then reduce that element by ± 1 for every ± 15 of income over that second threshold.
+We will not start to reduce the family element of Child Tax Credit (including, where relevant, the baby addition) until your annual income is over £50,000 and entitlement to tax credits over and above the family element has been withdrawn.
+We will then reduce that element by £1 for every £15 of income over that second threshold.

-See page 36 for some examples of how tax credit awards are calculated.
+See below some examples of how tax credit awards are calculated.

 What happens once I am getting tax credits?
 Tax credit awards will initially be based on your current circumstances and your income for the previous tax year.